0xefrain/0xefrain/README.md

 ## 🌎 Find me around the web:
 - Talking and sharing in <a href="https://twitter.com/0xefrain">Twitter</a>
+- Know more about me in <a href="https://www.linkedin.com/in/efraincuello/">Linkedin</a>

 ## 📈 Some of my stats are:
 <p align="center">